7jdope8/fornballs-btc-stealer/README.md

 # TODO:

 - [x] Remove Selenium from code
+- [ ] Make the tests local, instead of checking online
 - [ ] Add more threads
 - [ ] Pack into exe
 - [ ] Port to linux